To read part #1, click here

 “Five nine is a human wrecking ball,” Muḥammad said.
 “He'll tear that guy's arms off.
 I'm one of his students, you know.”

-Jamilah's fury seemed to flame even higher.
-“I don't need anyone to do my fighting for me,” she said.
+Jamilah's fury flamed higher.
+“I don't need anyone to do my fighting,” she said.
 “Certainly not some jerk who thinks he's better than everyone else.”

 “Hassan doesn't – “ Muḥammad began, but Jamilah was already riding toward the big Indian.
 “Hey, wait,” Muḥammad called.
 But Jamilah was not waiting.
 That's my bike, she thought.
 And I'm going to rip that guy apart myself.

 Jamilah locked Sandman's bike to the stop sign at the corner and walked casually, aiming not directly at the Indian but past him.
 She circled around three rough looking young men.
-One was talking on a cell phone, one drank out of a bottle in a paper bag, and the third seemed to be watching the street.
+One was talking on a cell phone, another drank from a bottle in a paper bag, and the third seemed to be watching the street.
 Jamilah guessed they were gangsters.

-A homeless man sat against the wall, his shopping cart beside him.
+A homeless man with spiky dreadlocks, a patch over one eye and pink running sneakers on his feet sat against the wall, his shopping cart beside him.
 A broken pool cue stuck out of his waistband.

 When she was about to pass the Indian, she turned and advanced on him.